What organizations are involved in this project?

 What is the current project focus?

-We have been gathering information and working with mapping technicians, water hydrology experts, engineers and geomorphologists, and reviewing the latest scientific understanding of rising sea levels, to create maps highlighting specific areas of concern, and to understand future changes in high tide and storm surge patterns.
+We have been gathering information, working with mapping technicians, water hydrology experts, engineers and geomorphologists, and reviewing the latest scientific understanding of rising sea levels, to create maps highlighting specific areas of concern, and to understand future changes in high tide and storm surge patterns.

 Following that, we are reviewing existing policy and considering recommendations of how to improve and align land use planning and policies.